gusbemacbe/suru-plus/features-en.md

 ## Mimetypes Icons Redesign

 Based on based on Numix and Papirus mimetype icons.
 As I have promised you that I was going to redesign the mimetype icons during the version 20 and 25.
-Finally in the latest version, i.e, 30, I redeisgned the mimetype icons!
+Finally in the latest version, i.e, 30, I redesigned the mimetype icons!
 With colourful icons, it is easy to identify the archive, file and image by extension!

 <p align="center">
   <img alt="Mimetypes" width="465px" src="images/previews/preview2.svg?sanitize=true">